CodeIntelligenceTesting/jazzer/README.md

 Jazzer uses two main directories to store inputs: the *generated corpus directory* and the *inputs directory*.

 > [!IMPORTANT]
-> If you are using Git and want to add the corpus directories to the repository, mark them as `binary` in your `.gitattributes` file:
+> If you are using Git and want to add the inputs and corpus directories to the repository, mark them as `binary` in your `.gitattributes` file:
 >
 > ```gitattributes
 > src/test/resources/** binary